|

 While there are 100’s of ways tournaments can vary in the details of price, betting, game type and speed – these can be boiled down into the following broad categories.

-Freezeout Tournaments: This is the standard poker tournament, so much so that the word ‘freezeout’ is not even used by several sites.
+Freezeout Tournaments: This is the standard poker tournament, so much so that the word ‘freezeout’ is not even used by most sites.
 In these games you get stack of chips in exchange for your buy-in, usually between 1500 and 3000 chips – and when these are gone you are out.
 Between 10% and 15% of the entrants will get paid, the amount depends on their finish position and will usually be between double their buy-in and up to 100 times this for a top 3 finish.

 Rebuy Tournaments: A common option is to allow players to ‘rebuy’ more chips during a pre-defined period.
 Online the ‘rebuy period’ is usually the first hour of the game, with players allowed to buy more chips if they are at or below their initial chip stack.
 After the first hour there is usually an additional ‘add-on’ of yet more chips.
 Being able to rebuy can make many players more willing to take risks early – making these entertaining games!
 There are more variations within the rebuy tournaments theme, including ‘second chance’ and ‘1 rebuy, 1 add-on’ games.